 Earlier this year, on instagram, I noticed there was a #scrappylogcabinQAL and a movement to #sewmystash2015.
 I had been stashing sunny yellow fabrics for almost a year to make my daughter some sort of quilt.
-I thought, why not combine the two hashtags and sew my daughter a log cabin quilt from stash?
+Why not combine the two hashtags and sew my daughter a log cabin quilt from stash?
 Yes!

 I was contemplating using square log cabin blocks, but found that they didn’t give me the twin sized quilt I wanted or they ended up with an odd number of blocks along the side, which didn’t suit the layout I wanted to use.
 I realised that a rectangular block would work much better, so that’s what I went with.
 My blocks are 10″ x 11″ finished (sewn together).